 11.1.2.
-AIR CHANGE EFFECTIVENESS

-11.1.2.1.
-The following strategies are implemented for ventilation systems when used:

-- 1. For mechanical ventilation systems, the zone air distribution effectiveness E_z value is greater than or equal to 0.9 in all regularly occupied spaces, excluding circulation and transitional spaces. - 2.
-Natural ventilation systems are designed in accordance with Section 6.4 of ANSI/ASHRAE Standard 62.1- 2019, or are designed using professionally accepted sophisticated analytical methods such as computational fluid dynamics.

-The E_z value is determined using Table 11.1.2.1.

-Table 11.1.2.1: Air Distribution Effectiveness

-Air Distribution Configuration Ez Ceiling supply of cool air Ceiling supply of warm air and floor return 1.0 Ceiling supply of warm air 15F or more above space 0.8 temperature and ceiling return Ceiling supply of warm air less than 15F above space temperature and ceiling return provided that the 150 fpm supply air jet reaches to within 4.5 ft.
-(1.37 m) of the floor level.
-Note: For lower velocity supply air, $E_z = 0.8$ Floor supply of cool air and ceiling return provided that 1.0 the 150 fpm supply jet reaches 4.5 ft.
+AIR CHANGE EFFECTIVENESS 11.1.2.1.
+The following strategies are implemented for ven ilation systems when used: 1.
+For mechanical ventilation systems, the zone air distribution effectiveness E_z value is greater than or ادىبەم to 0.9 in all regularly occupied spaces, excluding equal circulation and transitional spaces.
+Natural ventilation systems are designed in accorda nce with Section 6.4 of ANSI/ASHRAE Standard 62.1- 2019, or are designed using professionally accepted sophistic analytical methods such as computational fluid dyna The E z value is determined using Table 11.1.2.1.
+Table 11.1.2.1: Air Distribution Effectiveness Air Distribution Configuration Ez Ceiling supply of cool air 1.0 Ceiling supply of warm air and floor return 1.0 Ceiling supply of warm air 15F or more above space 0.8 temperature and ceiling return Ceiling supply of warm air less than 15F above space 1.0 temperature and ceiling return provided that the 150 fpm supply air jet reaches to within 4.5 ft.
+(1.37 m) of the

+1 the 150 fpm supply jet reaches 4.5 ft.
 (1.37 m) or more above the floor.
 Note: Most underfloor air distribution systems comply with this provision.
 Floor supply of cool air and ceiling return, provided low- 1.2 velocity displacement ventilation achieves unidirectional flow and thermal stratification.
 Floor supply of warm air and floor return.
 1.0 Floor supply of warm air and ceiling return.
-0.7 Makeup supply drawn in on the opposite side of the room 0.8 from the exhaust AND/OR return.
-Makeup supply drawn in near to the exhaust AND/OR 0.5 return location.

-- 1. "Cool air" is air cooler than space temperature. - 2.
-"Warm air" is air warmer than the space temperature. - 3.
-"Ceiling" includes any point above the breathing zone. - 4.
-"Floor" includes any point below the breathing zone. - 5.
-As an alternative to using the above values, E_z may be regarded as equal to air change effectiveness determined in accordance with ANSI/ASHRAE 129-1997 (RA 02), Measuring Air Change Effectiveness for all air distribution configurations except unidirectional flow.
+0.7 0.8 room from the exhaust AND/OR return.
+Makeup supply drawn in near to the exhaust AND/OR 0.
+0.5 return location.
+1. "Cool air" is air cooler than space temperature.
+2. "Warm air" is air warmer than the space temperature.
+3. 3.
+"Ceiling" includes any point above the breathing zone.
+4. 4.
+"Floor" includes any point below the breathing zone.
+5. regarded as equal to air change effectiveness determined in accordance with ANSI/ASHRAE 129-1997 (RA 02), Measuring Air Change Effectiveness for all air distribution configurations except unidirectional flow.

-11.1.3 AIR HANDLING EQUIPMENT

-11.1.3.1 Air handling equipment is equipped with filtration as follows:

-- Air handling equipment that provides ventilation air (e.g., central mixed air equipment, make-up air equipment, ventilation equipment for "compartmental" systems such as fan coils or unitary heat pumps): minimum MERV 13; and - Terminal equipment that circulates room or zone air (e.g., fan coils, unitary heat pumps): minimum MERV 8.

-11.1.3.2 Interior liners that could harbor microbial growth AND/OR erode in the air stream are not utilized in any outdoor air, return air, and supply air ductwork, or any fan, coil, terminal, or other devices exposed to the airstream.
+11.1.3 AIR HANDLING EQUIPMENT 11.1.3.1 Air handling equipment is equipped with filtration as follows: Air handling equipment that provides ventilation air (e.g., central mixed air equipment, make-up air equipment, ventilation equipment for "compartmental" systems such as fan coils or unitary heat pumps): minimum MERV 13; and Terminal equipment that circulates room or zone air (e.g., fan coils, unitary heat pumps): minimum MERV 8.
+6 points or N/A Not applicable where non-ducted circulating unitary equipment serves only a single zone (e.g., unit heaters, force-flows).
+11.1.3.2 Interior liners that could harbor microbial growth AND/OR erode in the air stream are not utilized-used in any outdoor air, return air, and supply air ductwork, or any fan, coil, terminal, or other devices exposed to the airstream.
+5 points or N/A Not applicable where a building does not have ductwork with radiant systems and operable windows.